 Rewards give us a purpose to work for

 Something as innocuous as a coffee shop loyalty card might not seem like much.
 But when we’re tallying up those stamps, what we’re really doing is preparing our brains for a reward.
 Studies show that expecting a reward can be just as satisfying as receiving it.
-Picture that takeaway you’re going to order at home tonight.
+The picture that takeaway you’re going to order at home tonight.
 Gets you through the day, doesn’t it?

-Gaming reinforces scarcity marketing
+Gamification reinforces scarcity marketing

-To get the best from our gamers (marketers), we need to hit them when they’re most receptive.
+To get the best from our gamers (consumers), we need to hit them when they’re most receptive.
 A simple notification to invite them to interact will incite a ‘fear of missing out’.
 Clever copy such as ‘just 10 hours left’ can draw customers in, and make them tap, swipe or click.

 Marketers can use gamification to make the most mundane of activities seem a little more interesting.
 For example, Airbnb isn’t exactly skydiving for house proprietors – but by stacking up loyalty and reward points, they’re encouraged to go back every time.